INSTRUMENTALISTS - VIOLIN

 Management Territory: Worldwide

-Expanding the appeal of classical music to young audiences is a commitment that encompasses Ray’s work both onstage and off.
-Ray’s use of social media, in particular his series of quirky, self- made online videos, has proven an effective tool in broadening the reach of classical music through humor and education.
+Followed by over 2 million people on SoundCloud, Ray Chen looks to expand the classical music audience by increasing its appeal to the young generation via all available social media platforms.
+In particular his series of quirky, self- made online videos has proven an effective tool in broadening the reach of classical music through humor and education.

 Born in Taiwan and raised in Australia, Ray was accepted to the Curtis Institute of Music at age 15, where he studied with Aaron Rosand and was supported by Young Concert Artists.
 He plays the 1715 “Joachim” Stradivarius violin on loan from the Nippon Music Foundation.
-This instrument is one of the five 1715 violins once owned by the famed Hungarian violinist, Joseph Joachim (1831-1907).
+This instrument was once owned by the famed Hungarian violinist, Joseph Joachim (1831-1907).